Maxime-J/mysql-inet6-converters/README.md

 `inet6_aton` ensures the conversion from a string to a binary representation, in the form of a bytes array (Uint8Array)\
 `inet6_ntoa` ensures the opposite conversion, from Uint8Array to string.

-Both returns `undefined` if the input isn't a valid address.
+Both return `undefined` if the input isn't a valid address.

 IPv4 and IPv6 are respectively always represented with 4 and 16 bytes in their binary forms.